ppseprus/aurora-cli/README.md

 # Aurora Forecast CLI

-A command-line tool that provides aurora visibility forecasts based on your location and NOAA's Planetary K-index data.
+A command-line tool that provides aurora visibility forecasts based on a given location and NOAA's Planetary K-index data.

 ## Overview